Wages

 No significant movement since the last available data

-Benchmark: Maine’s annual average wage will exceed the average of EPSCoR* states by 2030. *the National Science Foundation’s Established Program to Stimulate Competitive Research, a program to assist places with historically low levels of funding for research and development.
+Benchmark: Maine’s annual average wage will exceed the average of EPSCoR* states by 2030. *EPScoR is the National Science Foundation’s Established Program to Stimulate Competitive Research, a program to assist places with historically low levels of funding for research and development.

 Overview Fig. A Fig. B